pencil-code/pencil-code/doc/paper/paper.md

 # Ongoing research using the Pencil Code

-Current research with the code includes solar and stellar convection, planetesimal formation, coagulation and condensation in raindrop and dust formation, turbulent combustion, and gravitational waves from the early universe.
+Current research topics with the code includes interstellar and intercluster medium as well as early Universe;
+small-scale dynamos and reconnection;
+primordial magnetic fields and decaying turbulence;
+gravitational waves from turbulent sources;
+planet formation and inertial particles;
+accretion discs and shear flows;
+coronal heating and coronal mass ejections;
+helical dynamos, helical turbulence, and catastrophic quenching;
+helioseismology;
+strongly stratified MHD turbulence and negative effective magnetic pressure instability;
+convection in Cartesian domains;
+global convection and dynamo simulations;
+turbulent transport and test-field methods;
+hydrodynamic and MHD instabilities;
+chiral MHD;
+Hydrodynamic and MHD turbulence;
+turbulent combustion, front propagation, radiation & ionization.
 As of July 2020, 564 papers have been published that acknowledge use of the Pencil Code [@zenodo.3466444].